Health Savings Account (HSA)

 When you enroll in a Healthy Focus medical plan, you have the option to open a Health Savings Account (HSA).
 You can contribute pretax dollars to the HSA up to the annual IRS contribution limit.
 You can use the HSA to pay for eligible health care expenses — tax free!
 The dollars that you contribute will roll over from one year to the next so you can grow your HSA balance to pay for future health care expenses.

-If you are age 55 or older, you can contribute an additional $1,000 in catch-up contribution directly with HealthEquity.
+If you are age 55 or older, you can contribute an additional $1,000 in catch-up contributions on a pre-tax basis via payroll deduction by enrolling in the HSA Catch-Up Plan in Workday.
+You also have the option of sending a personal check directly to HealthEquity.
 You can contact HealthEquity for more information or by phone at 1-844-373-6981.

 Making Changes to your HSA Contributions

 During the plan year, you may want to make changes to the amount you contribute to your HSA.
 You may want to:

 - Put more money into your HSA to make sure you have enough money in your account to pay for an eligible expense